udsdepend/fm21-momba-tutorial/README.md

 - `fmracer`: Contains a skeleton Python package for the tutorial.
 - `tracks`: Contains *track files* for the tutorial.
-- `solution`: Contains solutions for the exercises of the tutorial.
+- `solutions`: Contains solutions for the exercises of the tutorial.